You are in charge of the ring during the event. In a nutshell, you

 - pick up after the dog (yes, because you are usually the first one to notice)

-- At check-in make sure you know who your ring crew is.
-You should be given a list.
-Introduce yourself to your crew and check that they know their jobs and how to do them.
+- Introduce yourself to your crew and check that they know their jobs and how to do them.

 - You may have to show people what to do,

-especially the ring stewards.
+especially the ring crew.
 This can be done in an empty ring, during course

 build, or when the competitors are walking the course.
-Ring stewards need to
+Ring crew need to

 - How to set the ascending spread and double jumps, and what to do when going from Regular to Special/Vet and vice versa.